tauthethirtythird/io_qp2_rule_kor/readme.md

 ## Garbage waiting time

-When attacked, garbage lines will wait in queue before being activated: starting as transparent yellow, then transparent red, at last opaque red, of which if a piece is placed without clearing lines garbage enters through the board.
+When attacked, garbage lines will wait in queue before being activated: starting as transparent yellow, then transparent red, at last opaque red, of which if a piece is placed without clearing lines garbage enters through the board
-this waiting time is dependent on the floor and if Expert is enabled or not, for specific values see below:
+This waiting time is dependent on the floor and if Expert is enabled or not, for specific values see below:

 | Floor |  Non-Expert  |   Expert   |
 | :-: | :----------: | :---------: |